 Clearly, there are safety benefits to driving more slowly.
 Even if you cannot stop in time to avoid a crash, the lower speed will reduce the likelihood of serious injury.
 Does that mean you should always drive well under the speed limit?
 No.

 Drivers who travel slowly can make accidents more likely

 If you go too slow, other drivers may get impatient or aggressive, leading to a crash.
-The ideal is to drive with the traffic flow, provided, of course, that is within the speed limit.
+The idea is to drive with the traffic flow, provided, of course, that is within the speed limit.
 When one vehicle is out of sync, be it too fast or too slow, it increases the danger for everyone.

 You also need to adjust your speed for the conditions.
-Driving along a particular stretch of road at 50 mph may be fine when the sun is shining, but not if it is pouring with rain.
+Driving along a particular stretch of road at 50 mph may be fine when the sun is shining, but not if it is pouring rain.

 If you are involved in a vehicle crash, it is essential to look at the speed of the other driver.
 If they were not going at an appropriate rate for the traffic and conditions, it might help you get the compensation you need.